We grew up with a dream to fly, too.

 What sets our training apart?

-We have over 35 years of experience training professional pilots from over 75 countries.
-You’ll join one of our thousands of graduates with careers working for helicopter operators like PHI and Columbia Helicopters or for international airlines like Delta, Air China and EVA Air.
+We have 36 years of experience training professional pilots from over 75 countries.
+You’ll join one of our thousands of graduates with careers working for helicopter operators like PHI and Columbia Helicopters or for international airlines like Delta, Air China, and EVA Air.

 Some schools offer clear skies and one type of environment—but that’s not how flying works.
 Our location in the Pacific Northwest trains you for every type of terrain from high desert to mountainous environments—and the varying weather patterns teach you to fly in the real world.